Random walks in compact groups: Introduction

 We begin by describing the details in the first setting.
 Let $G$ be a finite group and $S\subset G$ be a finite generating set.
 For simplicity, we assume that $1\in S$.
 The unit element of any group is denoted by $1$ in this paper.
 Write

 for the $l$-fold product set of $S$.

 The diameter of $G$ with respect to $S$ is defined by

-The diameter is the minimum length so that the product can express any element of the group, hence it is a (very weak) quantity to measure uniformity.
+The diameter is the minimal length of a product that can express any element of the group.
+Hence it is a (very weak) quantity to measure uniformity.

 We quantify uniformity in a stronger sense, too.
 To this end, we introduce the notion of random walks.
-Denote by $\chi_S$ the normalized counting measure on the set $S$, and let $X_1,X_2,\ldots$ be a sequence of independent random elements of $S$ with law $\chi_S$.
+Denote by $\mu_S$ the normalized counting measure on the set $S$, and let $X_1,X_2,\ldots$ be a sequence of independent random elements of $S$ with law $\mu_S$.
 The (simple) random walk is the sequence of random elements $Y_0,Y_1,\ldots$ of $G$ such that $Y_0=1$ almost surely, and $Y_{l+1}=X_{l+1}Y_l$ for all $l\ge 0$.

-Denote by $\chi_S^{*(l)}$ the $l$-fold convolution of the measure $\chi_S$ with itself.
+Denote by $\mu_S^{*(l)}$ the $l$-fold convolution of the measure $\mu_S$ with itself.
 Convolution of two measures (or functions) $\mu, \nu$ is defined by the usual formula

-Observe that $\chi_S^{*(l)}$ is the law of $Y_l$.
+Observe that $\mu_S^{*(l)}$ is the law of $Y_l$.

-We want to understand, how large $l$ is needed to be taken such that $\chi_S^{*(l)}$ is "very close" to the uniform distribution.
+We want to understand, how large $l$ is needed to be taken such that $\mu_S^{*(l)}$ is ``very close" to the uniform distribution.
 We make this precise with the following construction.
-Consider the space $L^2(G)$ which is simply the vectorspace of complex valued functions on $G$ endowed by the standard scalar product.
+Consider the space $L^2(G)$ which is simply the vector space of complex valued functions on $G$ endowed with the standard scalar product.
 The group $G$ acts on this by

 This is a unitary representation called the regular representation.

 To a measure $\mu$, we associate an operator (linear transformation) on $L^2(G)$:

 This is an analogue of the Fourier transform of classical harmonic analysis.
 In particular, it has the following property: